SAP/python-pyodata/docs/usage/deleting.rst

 Encode OData URL Path
 -------------------------------------------

 By default the paths of requests are percent encoded.
-However if this is not what you API expects, you can disable the encoding with the variable encode_path by setting it to False.
+However if this is not what your API expects, you can disable the encoding with the variable encode_path by setting it to False.